hdShang/arxiv-daily/docs/cs-CL/2025-06-26/papers/250621053v2-mt2-csd-a-new-dataset-and-multi-semantic-knowledge-fusion-method-for.md

 ---
 layout: default
-title: MT2-CSD: A New Dataset and Multi-Semantic Knowledge Fusion Method for Conversational Stance Detection
+title: "MT2-CSD: A New Dataset and Multi-Semantic Knowledge Fusion Method for Conversational Stance Detection"
 ---

 # MT2-CSD: A New Dataset and Multi-Semantic Knowledge Fusion Method for Conversational Stance Detection